DanilBogdanov/eCommerce-Application/README.md

 An important aspect of our application is that it's responsive 📲, ensuring it looks great on various devices with a minimum resolution of 390px.
 This feature makes the shopping experience enjoyable, irrespective of the device users prefer.

+The application is a Single Page Application (SPA) i.e. dynamically rewrites a current web page with new data from the web server.

 Key pages in the application include:

 - Login and Registration pages 🖥️